mirkonasato/jersik/README.md

 * Generate code for your server
 * Generate code for your client(s)

-Jersik is still in early stage of development and can currently generate only Scala code.
+Jersik is still in early stage of development.
+It can currently generate Scala and Java code.

 [![Build Status](https://api.travis-ci.org/mirkonasato/jersik.svg?branch=master)](https://travis-ci.org/mirkonasato/jersik)